Disclosure: As an Amazon Associate I earn from qualifying purchases. Omars provided the product in this review.

 Interested in using this power bank with a USB-C device other than the Switch?
 Check out my general review at USB-Current.

 Novoo 85W AC Portable Power Station – Take a wall outlet on your travels

 Switch Chargers Ratings:

-- Speed Rating: Good (USB-C), Superb (AC, depending on wall charger used)
+- Speed Rating: Fair (USB-C), Dock Supporting (AC, depending on wall charger used)